edumserrano/csharp-functional/Docs/source/extensions.rst

 	        	.OnSuccessToResultWithValueAndError(query => new SearchQuery(query));
 	}

 In this example we start by creating a result with the From method.
-The From method will chech if the variable searchQuery has a value and if it has then creates an ok Result<string,SearchQueryError> with its property Value evaluating to the value of searchQuery; if searchQuery is null or empty it creates a fail Result<string,SearchQueryError> with the Error property evaluating to SearchQueryError.CanNotBeNullOrEmpty.
+The From method will check if the variable searchQuery has a value and if it has then creates an ok Result<string,SearchQueryError> with its property Value evaluating to the value of searchQuery; if searchQuery is null or empty it creates a fail Result<string,SearchQueryError> with the Error property evaluating to SearchQueryError.CanNotBeNullOrEmpty.

 After the call to EnsureToResultWithValueAndError will only execute if the result is a an ok result.
-If it is an ok result the predicate function is executed and if it evaluates to true then an ok Result<string,SearchQueryError> propgating the value from the previous result with an instance; if it is an ok result but the predicate function evaluates to false then it creates a fail Result<string,SearchQueryError> and the Error property set to SearchQueryError.CanNotBeMoreThan100CharactersLong; if the previous result is a fail result then predicate function is not executed and a fail Result<string,SearchQueryError> is created and the Error property set to SearchQueryError.CanNotBeMoreThan100CharactersLong.
+If it is an ok result the predicate function is executed and if it evaluates to true then an ok Result<string,SearchQueryError> probating the value from the previous result with an instance; if it is an ok result but the predicate function evaluates to false then it creates a fail Result<string,SearchQueryError> and the Error property set to SearchQueryError.CanNotBeMoreThan100CharactersLong; if the previous result is a fail result then predicate function is not executed and a fail Result<string,SearchQueryError> is created and the Error property set to SearchQueryError.CanNotBeMoreThan100CharactersLong.

 In the end the OnSuccessToResultWithValueAndError is executed which follows the rules explained in the previous example.